ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 ChatScript supports two kinds of conditional compile comments.
 Single line comments look like this:
 ```
-#ENGLISH this line will compile if the language is English but not if the language is GERMAN.
+#ENGLISH this line will compile if the language is English.
-#GERMAN this line will not compile if the language is English but will compile if the language is GERMAN.
+#GERMAN this line will not compile if the language is English.
 ```
 As always, such comments run til end of line.
 The other comment is the block comment like this:
 ```